skymavis/waypoint-iOS/README.md

     )
 ```

-## Usage
+## Usage examples

-- All functions of the SDK return a `string` in the format of the deeplink schema that you registered in the Waypoint settings in the [Developer Console](https://developers.skymavis.com/console/applications).
+- All functions of the SDK return a `string` in the format of the deeplink schema that you registered in the Ronin Waypoint settings in the [Developer Console](https://developers.skymavis.com/console/applications).
 - You can parse strings using the `parseDeepLink` utility function or do it manually.
 For more information, see [Utilities](#utilities).

-### Authorize users
+### Authorize a user

-Authorizes a user with an existing Waypoint account, returning an ID token and the user's wallet address.
-If the user does not have an account, they will be prompted to create one.
+Initializes the authorization process, allowing a user to sign in or sign up for a Ronin Waypoint account, and connect their wallet.

 ```swift
 // Implement the action for authorization